Home / Blogs & Insights / MVP vs Full Product Development

 MVP: Minimum Viable Product

 The MVP is built for learning.
-It tests whether the core product idea solves a real problem for real users.
+It tests whether the core product idea solves a real problem for real users with the minimum feature set needed for validation.

 MLP: Minimum Lovable Product

 The MLP adds more emphasis on delight.
-It is still small in scope, but the experience is polished enough that users enjoy using it and may recommend it.
+It is still small in scope, but the experience is polished enough that users enjoy using it and may recommend it to others.

 MMP: Minimum Marketable Product

 The MMP is designed to sell to a real market segment.
-It usually includes more maturity than an MVP and enough stability and feature depth to support revenue growth.
+It usually includes more maturity than an MVP and enough stability, usability, and feature depth to support early revenue growth.

 How they relate